raspberryrippl3/Chrome-Devtools-Code-Coverage-Parser/README.md

 # Example on a test site

-Purging the WordPress template bundled CSS:
+Purging the WordPress template bundled CSS which saved approx 300 KB

 **Before:**